ucl-codec/cloud_infrastructure/docs/administration/installation.md

 cdk bootstrap --profile passian
 ```

-### Create initial resources
+### Create VPN certificate authority and server certificates

-Certain resources must exist before you can run the CDK deployment.
-The script
+The VPN server certificates must exist before you can run the CDK deployment.

-`/scripts/initialise.sh` will automatically create these for you, using your configuration file.
+For a development environment, the script `/scripts/initialise.sh` will automatically create these
+for you based on your configuration file, using the `easyrsa` utility.
+The keys and certificates will be created in your home directory under `~/passian_vpn_certificates`.
+For this reason, you should only run this on a machine
+where you can keep this folder secure.
+You will need to generate client certificates on the same
+machine, or else securely move the certificate authority files across.

 Ensure you have set up your configuration file before running this command.
 See [Configuration files](configuration-files.md)